PlutoLang/plutolang.github.io/docs/Runtime Environment/Regex.md

 ---
 ### `regex.match`
-Attempt to match a pattern instance.
+Attempts to match a pattern instance.
 #### Parameters
 1. The pattern instance.
 #### Returns